 The process of teeth whitening is fairly simple.
-Whether you’re having the treatment done in-office by your dentist or following the direction of an at-home kit, whitening is more accessible than ever before.
+Whether you’re having the treatment done in-office by your dentist or following the direction of an at-home kit, whitening is more accessible than ever before, but what about teeth whitening follow up procedure?

 But did you know you can actually reverse the effects of whitening if you fail to follow up the procedure with the correct care?